mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

 ## Problem

 When we need to identify bottlenecks, errors, heavy traffic issues, slow-running queries, connection pooling problems, and more, we usually analyze our application server *logs*.
 But this task is tedious because the *log files* are distributed in a cluster that contains several application servers with their applications.
-Depending on each application server product, rotating policies for regenerating a *log file* cause historical records to be lost.
+Depending on each application server product, rotating policies for regenerating a *log file* cause historical records to be lost - data retention period.

 ![logFileRotation](/assets/images/logFileRotation.JPG){:class="img-responsive"}

+If every business area has its cluster, the licenses and number of application servers are exponential.

 ## Solution : Hot-warm architecture for log analytics with Elasticsearch